 Aave vs. Compound: Similarities and Differences

-Here’s what they have in common:
+Here’s what Compound and Aave have in common:

-- They are based on the same concept
+- Based on the same concept

-- They offer overcollateralized cryptocurrency lending
+- Offer overcollateralized cryptocurrency lending

-- They allow earning interest on deposits
+- Allow earning interest on deposits

-- They have governance tokens
+- Have governance tokens

-- They have ERC-20 tokens representing underlying assets
+- ERC-20 tokens represent underlying assets

-- Aave’s most notable distinctive feature is uncollateralized Flash Loans
+- Aave’s most notable distinctive feature is uncollateralized Flash Loans.

-- Aave offers both stable and variable interest rates with the rate switching service while Compound provides only variable ones
+- Aave offers both stable and variable interest rates, with the rate switching service, while Compound provides only variable ones.

-- Compound has, on average, lower lending rates and borrowing fees than Aave
+- Compound has, on average, lower lending rates and borrowing fees than Aave.

-- To encourage participation, Compound gives lenders and borrowers COMP token fractions every few seconds
+- To encourage participation, Compound gives lenders and borrowers COMP token fractions every few seconds.

 AAVE Token Functions